 Overall, it’s an estimate, and the actual battery life you’ll see on your device will typically end up depending on what you’re doing with your device.
 There isn’t a lot to say about both of these devices; overall, they both last for about ten hours, give or take about a single hour depending what you’re doing on each device.
-MacWorld UK tested both devices on Geekbench 3 and found the iPad to reach around 616 minutes, or just over 10 hours.
-The iPad Pro, however, managed to last 657 minutes, or just under eleven full hours of usage.
-These are both impressive stats, and while the iPad Pro barely grabs the victory (primarily due to its newer, more power-efficient processor), the iPad is no slouch.
+We haven’t discussed the cellular models of these devices much throughout this article, but nevertheless, both devices will see reduced battery times when running on LTE.
+Something to keep in mind when choosing a model to purchase.

 One of the strongest reasons to choose iOS as a platform for your device is the lively accessory market supported by dozens of OEMs and manufacturers.
 Whether you’re looking for cases and screen protectors, adapters and dongles, or any other accessory made inside Apple’s MFi program, there’s an entire library of add-ons for your iPad, no matter which you decide to buy.
 But, as with most of the categories on this list, the iPad Pro lives up to its name with some additional abilities not included with the standard $329 iPad.

-iPad Pro (10.5″)
+iPad Pro (11″)

-iPad Pro (10.5″)
+iPad Pro (11″)

-Winner: iPad (2018)
+Winner: iPad (2019)

 Which Should You Buy?